George Whipple: Retirement

-In 1953, at 75 years old, Whipple retired from the Deanship, and retirement from the University would follow in 1955.
+In 1953, at 75 years old, Whipple retired from the Deanship, and retirement from the university would follow in 1955.
 He was remembered as a superb teacher.
 In his autobiography, A Dozen Doctors, Whipple wrote, "I would be remembered as a teacher".
 He spent his retirement years dabbling in pathology department and medical school activities at the University of Rochester, but returned to his outdoors-man roots, filling his time with pheasant hunting, salmon fishing on the Margaree River, and tarpon fishing off the coast in Florida.

 Whipple died in 1976 at the age of 97 and his ashes were scattered in Rochester's Mount Hope Cemetery.

 Though he was not related to Allen Whipple, who described the Whipple procedure and Whipple's triad, the two were lifelong friends.
 The Whipples also had a deep friendship with George Eastman, founder of Rochester-based Eastman Kodak.

 Whipple's research

 Over the course of his career, Whipple authored or co-authored more than 300 publications.

 Whipple's research interests during his career primarily included anemia and the physiology and pathology of the liver.
 But he also researched and made significant contributions to tuberculosis, pancreatitis, chloroform poisoning in animals, the metabolism of bile pigments and iron, the constituents of the bile, and the regeneration of plasma protein, protein metabolism, and the stroma of the red blood cells.

 One of his first publications described the role of the lungs, lymphatic system, and gastrointestinal tract in the spread of tubercle bacillus causing tuberculosis.
 Another one of his early publications described autopsy results from a patient with an accumulation of fatty acids in the walls of the small intestine and lymph nodes.
 He named this abnormality lipodystrophia intestinalis (intestinal lipodystrophy), and correctly pointed to the bacterial cause of the lipid deposits, resulting in the disease being named Whipple's disease.

 When Whipple first joined Johns Hopkins School of Medicine as an assistant, he worked under William H. Welch, focusing on the repair and regeneration of liver cells.
 His research in dogs demonstrated that liver cells had an almost unlimited ability to regenerate.
 Through his chloroform liver injury studies, Whipple demonstrated that the liver was the site of fibrinogen synthesis.
 His research elucidated the route by which bile pigments enter circulation and produce jaundice in various parts of the body.

 Later, he studied bile pigments and their production outside the liver by way of bile fistulas at the Hooper Foundation at UC San Francisco.
 His interests soon extended to understanding the production of hemoglobin to gain a better understand of how it is metabolized into bile pigments.
-Co-authored with Hooper, Whipple published 12 papers, from 1915–1917, reporting the following:
+Co-authored with Hooper, Whipple published 12 papers, from 1915 to 1917, reporting the following: